Wonderful service from start to finish.

 Resolution calls for family law reform ahead of new Parliament

 In light of the upcoming election, Nigel Shepherd, National Chair of Resolution, has urged the major political parties to commit to family law reform in their manifestos.
-Hannah Rogers, Family Lawyer, here reviews the contents of the letter, and why they are necessary to keep up with today’s modern families.
+Sarah Pennicott, Family Lawyer, here reviews the contents of the letter, and why they are necessary to keep up with today’s modern families.

 Resolution represents 6,500 family justice professionals, including lawyers, who are committed to the constructive resolution of family disputes and issues.
 There are four main proposals in Mr Shepherd’s letter to the main parties, which are:

 - Basic rights for cohabiting couples, who make up 10% of the population